 Long-Term Capital Gains Tax + NIIT (CA - 37%): $4,440,000

-After talking with the seller's CPA and attorney, we suggested a monetized installment sale as a way for the sellers to maximize the immediate cash obtainable from exiting their investment.
+After talking with the seller's CPA and attorney, we suggested a tax-deferred cash out as a way for the sellers to maximize the immediate cash obtainable from exiting their investment.

 This involved setting up an installment sale through a dealer and a separate "monetization loan" from a third-party private lender.

 The dealer would buy the properties on a 30-year installment note, with interest only payments and a final balloon payment of principal.
 Immediately upon closing the dealer would resell the properties to the originally-intended end-buyer, for cash.
 The dealer would invest that cash and use the investment income to make monthly payments of interest to the seller.
 At the same time, the seller would use those monthly payments to repay the monetization loan provider, whose loan terms mirror those of the dealer's installment note -- interest only payments for 30 years, followed by a final balloon payment of principal.